Helping Hands (Ages 9-11 at KS2)

 CONCEPT

-NEW UPDATED VERSION FOR 24 / 25 - Gentle & appropriate theatre in education programme on staying safe.
+Gentle and appropriate theatre in education programme on staying safe.

 This programme helps children to stay safe in their relationships with others both on and off line.
-New content on speaking up and spotting signs of county lines and knife crime.
+The programme builds on established tools e.g. The Underwear Rule and Personal Networks, and gradually uses these to explore different issues or situations where children may feel unsafe and need support.

 OBJECTIVES